 Following travel restrictions put into place by the U.S. government beginning in March 2020 in response to Covid-19, and the continued unpredictability of the pandemic, Georgia Tech has made the difficult decision to cancel upcoming international internships, exchange programs, and Georgia Tech-sponsored international curricular and co-curricular travel programs for spring semester 2021.

 Please note that the cancellations do not include our campuses in France or China.
 For more information for international students and study abroad participants, visit the Covid-19 Information for International Students page.

 Georgia Tech has developed guidelines for safely conducting research in the academic year 2020-21.
 All research activities must be consistent with safe operations, including all campus guidelines regarding use of personal protective equipment (PPE), social distancing, and contact tracing.

 - If you have questions directly related to a specific faculty member’s research or lab, please contact the faculty member or lab director.

 - For all other questions and general information about undergraduate research, please visit Undergraduate Research Opportunities Program.

 - Additional guidance on Resident Instruction (RI) research activities can be found on the Covid-19 Information for Researchers page.

-If you are working on design and class projects in the fall, you will have access to campus makerspaces.
+If you are working on design and class projects, you will have access to campus makerspaces.
 You can expect that all makerspaces will use virtual queuing and online scheduling when possible.
 There will be designated waiting areas for high-volume machines.
 Space managers will oversee lab and hand tool cleaning, ensuring that disinfecting processes are in place, that tools are cleaned after every use, and that all common areas are cleaned.